Cost to Tile a Bathroom

 Sealant Cost

 Not all types of tile need to be sealed – for instance, most ceramic and porcelain tiles.
-Tiles made of natural stone will need to be sealed, as natural stone is porous.
+As tiles made of natural stone are porous, they will need to be resealed.

 It's worth sealing your grout as it will prevent it from becoming stained, and it will make it easier to clean.
 A sealant can be sprayed on easily and costs around £20.